t-will-gillis/t-will-gillis/README.md

 <h1 align="center">Hello world, I'm Will</h1>

-<p>I am a software engineer with interests in Python development, information technology, cybersecurity, and cloud optimization.
-My current activities include coursework for Cybersecurity Analyst and Linux Adminstration, becoming adept in Django, and contributing to Hack for LA.</p>
+<p>I am an engineer with interests in cybersecurity, automations, Python development, information technology, and cloud optimization.
+My current activities include coursework for Windows Server, studying for ISC2 CC and later CISSP, and contributing to Hack for LA.</p>